Fort Indiantown Gap: History

-The history of Fort Indiantown Gap dates to 1755, when the colonial government established several forts as defenses for White settlers against the Susquehannock.
+The history of Fort Indiantown Gap dates to 1755, when the colonial government established several forts as defenses for settlers against the Susquehannock.
 Tensions had risen as the colonists encroached on the communal lands of the Susquehannock, who had long hunted and cultivated there.
 The Native Americans became willing allies against the British colonists as the French and Indian War began.
 At the onset of the war, the Susquehannock attacked colonial frontier settlements, using the passes that existed in Blue Mountain through Manada Gap, Indiantown Gap, and Swatara Gap.
 Because of these attacks, fortifications were established near Swatara Gap in northern Lebanon County, just east of present-day Fort Indiantown Gap, and near Manada Gap in Dauphin County.

 The name Indiantown Gap was fashioned from the Native American presence and geography.
 “Indiantown” is derived from the many Native American villages that existed in the vicinity of the installation, and “Gap” refers to the separation in the Blue Mountains through which the creek known as Indiantown Run flows.

 The current post was originally developed by the Commonwealth of Pennsylvania, on the recommendation of General Edward Martin, as a National Guard training site in 1931 after the Pennsylvania National Guard outgrew its 120-acre training site at Mount Gretna, Pennsylvania.

 Over the years, the installation has served as home to the Pennsylvania National Guard as well as active units of the United States Army.
 In 1941, the post was officially named Indiantown Gap Military Reservation (IGMR).
 Martin retired from military service and later served as governor of Pennsylvania and then as a U.S. senator for Pennsylvania.
 After his death, the Pennsylvania General Assembly renamed the installation the Edward Martin Military Reservation, a designation that Martin himself had rejected throughout his life.
 The new name was never fully accepted by the military personnel who served there.

 In 1975, the Secretary of the Army renamed the post Fort Indiantown Gap, in order to more closely align it with other Active Duty stations throughout the United States.
 Pennsylvania also reinstated the Indiantown Gap designation, which it retains today.